-- In the Imperial Radch series, the Starfish Alien Presger grew Artificial Human "Translators" from human remains to act as intermediaries with the Radch.
+- In the Imperial Radch series, Starfish Aliens Presger grew Artificial Human "Translators" from human remains to act as intermediaries with the Radch.
 While their early efforts are left unseen, it's mentioned that the Presger had a decent practical understanding of how humans are put together — mostly from taking them apart for fun — but didn't quite know "what was important."
 Through trial and error, they managed to produce Translators that look human (most of the time) and are only mentally in the Uncanny Valley.

 - In Alan Dean Foster's Sentenced To Prism, the main protagonist, Even Orgell, as well as the person he's searching for, have both been seriously injured and are repaired by the native lifeforms.
 Which are mostly silicon-based and photovores, rather than carbon-based.
 Orgell ends up with what's basically a lithium battery in place of his heart, and a chemical fuel cell in place of his stomach; when he finds the woman he's searching for, she's had the long bones of one arm replaced with a laser array and she has shoulder-length glass-fiber hair; in fact the left half of her body is now translucent blue "flesh".